elestio/ws-screenshot/README.md

 # ws-screenshot
-ws-screenshot is a Fast websocket + rest api based screenshot server "A way to take a screenshot of a website by providing its URL"
+A simple way to take a screenshot of a website by providing its URL Provide a fast websocket + rest api screenshot server

 DEMO: http://backup15.terasp.net/